Mary Grace Davenport

 Camp Director of Camper and Family Relations

 Camp holds a special place in Mary Grace’s heart.
-In addition to spending three years with Camp Twin Lakes (our hosting campsite), she also has three siblings with Tourette Syndrome who attended CTAS over the years.
-Seeing the change in her siblings’ confidence and ability to embrace themselves opened her eyes to the magic of camp.
+In addition to spending 3 years on staff with Camp Twin Lakes Will-A-Way, MG also has 3 siblings with Tourette syndrome who attended CTAS over the years.
+Seeing the change in her siblings’ confidence and ability to embrace themselves in the CTAS community truly solidified MG’s passion for inclusive camp programming.

 Camp Director of Staffing and Logistics

 Megan Kasper has been with Camp Twitch and Shout since 2011 serving in a variety of roles; Counselor, Cabin Leader, Unit Leader, LIT Program Director, CIT Program Director, Transportation Coordinator, and most recently as Assistant Camp Director.
 She found out about camp while studying to become a teacher.
 As part of a scholarship requirement, she had to volunteer during the summer.
 When she saw the words “Camp Twitch and Shout” on a list she thought to herself, “What is this…a camp for kids with Tourette syndrome?”
 And she was right!
 She didn’t know anything about Tourette Syndrome and stumbled into such a welcoming, compassionate, and accepting community.
 She was confronted by many assumptions and stereotypes she had about Tourette Syndrome and about supporting students with diverse abilities.
 She contributes much of her preparation and continued education for being an inclusive educator to the resilient and inspiring campers of Camp Twitch and Shout.

 Megan attended Appalachian State University in Boone, North Carolina for both her undergraduate degree in Mathematics, Secondary Education and her master’s degree in College Student Development; Student Affairs Practice.
 She currently works at her alma mater as a Career Coach for students and alumni in the College of Fine & Applied Arts and the Hayes School of Music.